-Chapter 7 The Danish Shipping Tribunal
+The Danish Shipping Tribunal

 Section 21.
-The Minister for Economic and Business Affairs shall appoint a Shipping Tribunal, which shall process complaints concerning detention of ships and bans against entry of Danish ports, orders and bans against ships as mentioned in section 43 or section 43 a (1) or (2) in the Act on protection of the marine environment, the manning of ships and decisions by medical practitioners on the medical suitability of seafarers and fishermen to serve on board ships.
+The Minister for Business and Growth shall appoint a Shipping Tribunal, which shall process complaints concerning detention of ships and bans against entry of Danish ports, orders and bans against ships as mentioned in section 43 or section 43a(1) or (2) in the act on protection of the marine environment (lov om beskyttelse af havmiljøet), the manning of ships and decisions by medical practitioners on the medical suitability of seafarers and fishermen to serve on board ships.

 Subsection 2.
-The Minister for Economic and Business Affairs may transfer the processing of complaints made against other decisions than those mentioned in subsection 1 to the Danish Shipping Tribunal.
+The Minister for Business and Growth may transfer the processing of complaints made against other decisions than those mentioned in subsection 1 to the Danish Shipping Tribunal.